The total guide to mobile app marketing in 2025

 Your messaging strategy is built around your unique value proposition.
 This is a short statement that answers the question—"Why should users choose my app over others?"—in terms of the specific benefits, features, or experiences that set your app apart from competitors.

 The best messaging is a bold promise.
-Whether your app is solving a problem, fostering relationships, or creating experiences, communicate your value clearly and consistently across all channels.
+Whether your app is solving a problem, fostering relationships, or creating experiences, be sure to communicate this value clearly and consistently across channels.

 Pre-launch marketing

 You’ll want to generate buzz for your app before the launch date.
-This will help your downloads to skyrocket from day one, which is a key to achieving the highest app stores ranking.
-It also helps you maximize your return on investment for your paid mobile app advertising.
+This will help your downloads to skyrocket from day one, which is key to achieving the highest app stores ranking.
+It also helps maximize your return on investment for paid mobile app advertising.

 Create a website or landing page

-A website or landing page is the central hub of your app marketing campaigns both before and after launch.
+A website is the central hub of your app marketing campaigns both before and after launch.
 Also known as a “coming soon page,” even a basic landing page will help you to:

 Build hype around your app